folio-org/docs/content/en/docs/Settings/Settings_data_import/settings_data_import.md

 ### Searching for a file extension

-Use the search bar to search for file extensions contained in the File extensions table.
+Use the search bar to search for file extensions contained in the File extensions list.

-The File extensions table contains the following columns:
+The File extensions list contains the following columns:

 -   **Extension.** The file extension.
 -   **Block import.** Whether an import of the file extension is allowed or blocked.
 -   **Data type(s).** The data type associated with the file extension.
+-   **Updated.** Date when entry was last updated.
+-   **Updated by.** ID of user who made the last update.

 You can click on any column name to sort by that column.